The Geographical Context of Mamluk Warfare

 Tactical Maneuvers Informed by Terrain

 Mamluk battle tactics were fluid and terrain-dependent.
-They employed a range of formations that exploited specific topographical features.
+They employed a range of formations that exploited specific topographical features, and their commanders were trained to read the ground and adapt their plans accordingly.

 Ambush and Flanking: Using Cover